mysh264/i3-and-KDE-Plasma/README.md

 ```
 qdbus6 org.kde.krunner /App org.kde.krunner.App.display
 ```

 ---

 ### Removing stuff from the i3 config
-1. Auto Start
+1. Startup apps
 KDE Plasma will handle the startup apps.
-Remove any exec line that uses for auto startup in the i3 config file; also, do not use dex, the only exception will be feh for wallpaper and picom.
+Remove any ```exec``` line that is used for auto startup in the i3 config file; also, do not use ```dex```, the only exception will be feh for wallpaper and picom.
 ```
 exec --no-startup-id feh --bg-scale "/path/of/wallpaper"
 ```